(Full time) 2021 start

 Career opportunities

-You may also decide on postgraduate study at Leeds or another institution.
+A number of our graduates go on to postgraduate study at Leeds or another institution.

-The School is committed to helping you achieve your career ambitions - you'll be able to work closely with staff in the School to source opportunities throughout your degree to gain experience, develop your skills and build networks.
+The School is committed to helping you achieve your career ambitions.
+You work closely with staff in the School and careers advisers to source opportunities to gain experience, develop your skills and build networks.
+Our students are among the top 5 most targeted by top employers according to The Graduate Market 2022, High Fliers Research.

 Careers support